siddhantsomani/OpenAIUniverseWaddle/README.md

 # OpenAIUniverseWaddle
-Messing with Reinforcement Learning in the OpenAI Universe
+Waddling with Reinforcement Learning in the OpenAI Universe